StaysafeUK/PetNameChooserJS/README.md

 # 4. UX/UI

 ## 1. Target Audience
-- People looking to name a new pet Dog whom cannot think of a sutible name
+- People looking to name a new pet Dog whom cannot think of a appropiate name
 - People whom would like to get a few ideas about a name for a dog
 - People whom are too busy to think of a name or already have multiple dogs